|

 said a spokesman.
 Meanwhile, the skull, still in its box, is in store

-at the RSC's headquarters in Stratford-on-Avon.
+at the RSC's headquarters in Stratford-upon-Avon.

 In 1984,